|Elliott Sound Products||Bench Power Supplies|

 Figure 8.1 - Thermal Sensing, Fan and Relay Cutout

-At low temperatures, the comparator U1A has its output low, and U1B is high, so the fan doesn't run and the relay is closed (provided the DC switch is closed).
+U1A is a buffer, included to ensure that the hysteresis resistor on U2B doesn't disturb the first comparator.
+At low temperatures, the comparator U1B has its output low, and U2A is high, so the fan doesn't run and the relay contacts are closed (provided the DC switch is closed).
 As the temperature rises, one or both thermistors will drop to a lower resistance.
 When the thermistor voltage falls to ~5.2V, the fan will start, and if the temperature continues to rise, the supply output relay will be turned off when the thermistor voltage falls further.
 This arrangement ensures that the temperature should never reach a dangerous level.
 It will be necessary to adjust the trimpots to preset the initial thermistor voltage to an appropriate level to ensure that the fan comes on when the heatsink temperature reaches about 35°C. The LED is there to let you know why everything has suddenly stopped working (the output transistors are too hot !).
 The last trimpot (VR3) should be set for a cutout temperature of around 45°C. Both comparators have hysteresis, so the fan won't turn on and off rapidly, and nor will the cutout relay.
+(Note that U2B is not used.)

 Thermistors are not precision devices, so you will need to run your own tests with those you can get.
 It may be necessary to experiment with resistor values to obtain sensible (and safe) temperature thresholds.
 You may be wondering why I suggest such a low heatsink temperature (45°C).
 Bear in mind that the thermal resistance from transistor case to heatsink may be around 0.5°C/W, so if the transistors are operating at 35W, the case temperature will be 17.5°C hotter than the heatsink.
 That means a case temperature of over 60°C. If your mounting techniques aren't good enough, the difference may be greater, leading to a risk of failure.
 If you can't place a finger on the transistor and keep it there, then it's probably too hot.